-This workflow does a smart merge sort on a file it generates.
-A file called fileToSort.txt.
+This workflow does a smart merge sort on a file it generates, fileToSort.txt.
 The sort is smart because each step of the process-splitting the file into separate chunks, sorting these chunks, and merging them back together-is compartmentalized into a job.
-Each job can specify it's own resource requirements and will only be run after the jobs it depends upon have run.
+Each job can specify its own resource requirements and will only be run after the jobs it depends upon have run.
 Jobs without dependencies will be run in parallel.